GuyPaddock/guypaddock.github.io/_posts/2017-09-27-demystifying-rails-3-layout-rendering.md

 All of Devise's controllers inherit from `DeviseController`, which has a _dynamic parent class_ specified by `Devise.parent_controller`.
 By default, the parent controller Devise uses is [`ApplicationController`](https://github.com/plataformatec/devise/blob/v2.2/lib/devise.rb#L205) unless you change that in your application configuration.
 So, if you combine that knowledge with the answer from step #1, that's why devise controllers will tend to use the `application.html.erb` file if there is no `devise/sessions_controller.html.erb` layout.

-3. _How does rails determine what layout to use when several parent controllers have layouts that match their names?
+3. _How does Rails determine what layout to use when several parent controllers have layouts that match their names?
 Are they nested?_

-They are not nested -- they are replaced.
+They are not nested -- they replace one another.
 Rails injects an internal method called `_layout` into each controller that looks something like this:

 ```Ruby
 def _layout